-If you’re one of the many urgent care clinics struggling to hire new urgent care staff after the great resignation, hiring staff who will fit your practice and stay longer than a minute can help save you money and time.
+Hiring staff who will fit your practice and stay longer than a minute can help save you money and time.
 In this installment, we share some hacks for interviewing and hiring that put the odds of hiring the right talent in your favor.
 We’ll also help dispel some myths to help you differentiate new from established patients, and provide a guide to make your coding more accurate.

-The great resignation hit home for many urgent care providers.
+Staffing issues are a struggle for many urgent care providers.
 And replacing team members costs your business time and money.
 Here are some stats to consider from career planning site Zippia.com when you’re trying to hire new team members.

 Making sure your new hires are the right fit for your business helps you cut these costs and shorten the time it takes to get someone up and running.
 Use these four strategies to help secure your dream team.